ikalogic/docs/docs/la-api/sp1000g/sp1000g_types.md

 title: Structures, Enums, and Defines
 sidebar_position: 1
 ---
-# SP1000G API: Enums, Structures, and Defines
+# SP1000G API Types and Structures

 This document provides detailed information on the enumerations, structures, and macros used in the **SP1000G API**.